mapping-commons/sssom/src/docs/confidence-model.md

 Similarly, there are a large number of trivial negative semantic mappings that are typically ignored by curators and algorithms that consume semantic mappings.

+When not explicitly specified, confidence estimation algorithms should consider the confidence of a negative semantic mapping to be 1.0 by default.

 ## Estimating Overall Confidence in a Mapping Set